Georgia Aquarium: Beluga whales

 On January 14, 2020, the Georgia Aquarium announced that 20-year-old Whisper was pregnant and due to deliver a calf in April.
+Whisper delivered the calf on May 17 that year.

 Exhibits

-The aquarium's animals are displayed in seven galleries and exhibits: Tropical Diver, Ocean Voyager Built by The Home Depot, Cold Water Quest, Southern Company River Scout, Dolphin Coast, Truist Pier 225 and Aquanaut Adventure: A Discovery Zone.
+The aquarium's animals are displayed in seven galleries and exhibits: Tropical Diver, Ocean Voyager, Explorers Cove, Cold Water Quest, Southern Company River Scout, Dolphin Coast, Truist Pier 225 and Aquanaut Adventure: A Discovery Zone.
 Each exhibit corresponds to a specific environment.

-The Cold Water Quest features animals from the polar and temperate regions of the world and contains most of the mammal species in the Aquarium's collection.
-This exhibit includes beluga whales in an 800000 USgal habitat, southern sea otters, Japanese spider crabs, weedy sea dragons, two types of puffins, and African penguins.
+Cold Water Quest features animals from the polar and temperate regions of the world and contains most of the mammal species in the Aquarium's collection.
+This exhibit includes beluga whales and harbor seals in an 800000 USgal habitat, southern sea otters, Japanese spider crabs, weedy sea dragons, two types of puffins, and African penguins.

-The largest exhibit, Ocean Voyager, contains 6.3 e6USgal of water and several thousand fish.
+The largest exhibit, Ocean Voyager, built by the Home Depot, contains 6.3 e6USgal of water and several thousand fish.
 It measures 284 ft × 126 ft (87 m × 38 m) and the depth ranges between 20 and 30 ft (6.1 and 9.1 m), making it the largest indoor aquatic habitat in the world.
 This exhibit is designed to feature the life of the Mesoamerican Barrier Reef System and showcases the Aquarium's whale sharks and manta rays as well as a 100 ft (30 m) underwater acrylic tunnel and one of the world's largest viewing windows.

-The Truist Pier 225 gallery holds California sea lions.
+Truist Pier 225 holds California sea lions.
 Among its six animals, individuals named Jupiter and Neptune were rescued in the 2015 mass sea lion stranding in California.
 This exhibit also offers scheduled presentations about the species.

+Dolphin Coast is home to the aquarium's pod of 13 common bottlenose dolphins in a 1.8 e6USgal exhibit.
+This exhibit also features shorebirds such as roseate spoonbills and scarlet ibis.

-The Aquanaut Adventure: A Discovery Zone contains several smaller exhibits and multiple hands-on activities, including an augmented reality scavenger hunt using the aquarium's mobile app.
+Aquanaut Adventure: A Discovery Zone contains several smaller exhibits and multiple hands-on activities, including an augmented reality scavenger hunt using the aquarium's mobile app.